 For those of you who are not familiar with Grey’s Monument in Newcastle Upon Tyne, here’s a brief history:

-Before your climb, grab a nice meal for extra energy and try one of these restaurants.
+Before your climb, grab a nice meal for extra energy and try one of these restaurants in Newcastle City centre, there’s plenty of options from different cuisines to kid friendly, halal and vegan options and street food.

 Find the tour guide by this tiny little entrance on the bottom of the Grey’s monument.
 Watch your head as you enter and proceed to climb slightly narrow winding stairs.